Ray

 vaporizer is prevented from entering the engine until the engine

 runs out of fuel entering through the carburetor.
-Thus, the pintle
+Thus, the

-temperature sensor) opened such that the mixture from the
+(via temperature sensor) opened such that the mixture from the

 vaporizer enters the engine via throttle 120 and adapter plate

 assembly 122.
-The pintle valve is opened when the operator senses
+The pintle valve is opened when the operator

-servo type electrical-mechanical systems.
-Operation of the engine
+sensors and servo type electrical-mechanical systems.
+Operation

 Although the FIG. 9 arrangement illustrates an automobile, it is

-to be understood that the fuel delivery system in accordance with
+to be understood that the fuel delivery system in accordance

-low emissions are desirable.
+fuel economy and low emissions are desirable.

 Obviously, numerous modifications and variations of the present